 While LAPD may have primary jurisdiction in all areas off campus, Campus Security officers can and do respond to security-related incidents that occur in close proximity to campus.
-Campus Security communicates with the LAPD, fire department, and ambulance services to facilitate rapid response in any emergency situation.
-When a Southwestern student, faculty or staff member is party to an off-campus security matter, Campus Security officers may assist with the investigation in cooperation with local, state, or federal officers.
+Campus Security communicates with the LAPD, fire department, and ambulance services to facilitate rapid response in any emergency.
+When a Southwestern student, faculty, or staff member is a party to an off-campus security matter, Campus Security officers may assist with the investigation in cooperation with local, state, or federal officers.

-The preparation of Southwestern’s annual security report is a continual process.
-Statistics are compiled in accordance with the Uniform Crime Reporting of the Department of Justice and Federal Bureau of investigation.
-Statistics for the annual crime report are based upon data provided from Campus Security and LAPD.
-To comply with the Clery Act, we collect relevant online crime statistics from LAPD for locations that are contiguous to, or adjacent to the property of Southwestern.
+The preparation of Southwestern’s annual security report is an ongoing process.
+Statistics are compiled in accordance with the Uniform Crime Reporting System of the Department of Justice and the Federal Bureau of Investigation.
+Statistics for the annual crime report are based upon data provided by Campus Security and LAPD.
+To comply with the Clery Act, Southwestern collects relevant online crime statistics from LAPD for locations that are contiguous to or adjacent to the property of Southwestern.

-Each year, an email notification is made to all faculty, staff, and enrolled students that provides web site to access this report.
-Copies of the report may also be obtained at the Administrative Services Office.
+The full text of this report can be viewed on the Campus and Security page on the portal.
+Each year an email notification is sent to all faculty, staff, and enrolled students that include the link to access this report.
+Copies of this report may also be obtained at the Administrative Services Office.

 Crime Prevention Techniques